Get THE RACK DEMO

 Most rack systems work like this: a heat element (heat tape, heat cable, or flexwatt) sits under or behind the tubs.
 The thermostat probe touches or sits near that element.
 When the probe hits target temp, the thermostat cycles off.

-But your snake isn't laying on the heat element.
-She's laying on top of the plastic tub floor, which sits on top of the element.
+But your snake is not laying on the heat element.
+She is laying on top of the plastic tub floor, which sits on top of the element.

 Heat has to pass through: